News, analysis, snark, and Bad Job Bingo for CX and Tech workers. Leadership and consulting for startups and growth-stage companies.

 I focus on tech startups and growth-stage companies, establishing sustainable Support tooling, policies, processes, training, and reporting, (particularly for teams with limited resources).

 Afraid your job listings are going to win Bad Job Bingo?
-I'lI review your job descriptions and help you communicate your company's mission and culture effectively and honestly, facilitating a better fit between your company and potential candidates.
+I'lI review your job descriptions and help you communicate your company's mission and culture effectively and honestly, facilitating a better fit between your company and candidates.

 I offer a range of consulting services to improve your customers' experience, including knowledge management and company voice development.
 Check out Services and Portfolio for examples of what I can do for your company.